A survey of the monotonicity and non-contradiction of consensus methods and supertree methods

-\begin{proof} By definition, the MRC tree is built by taking a maximum set of compatible splits of the input tree and combining them into a unique tree, e.g. using the so-called tree popping algorithm.
-This means that the MRC tree by definition only employs splits that occur in at least one input tree.
+\begin{proof} By definition, the MRC tree is built by taking a maximum set of compatible splits of the input tree and combining them into a unique tree (which can be done using the Tree Popping algorithm mentioned in Section \ref{sec:basicConcepts}).
+This means that the MRC tree by definition only employs splits that occur in at least one input tree, i.e., MRC is co-Pareto.
 Note that this in particular implies that MRC is non-contradictory.
 This completes the proof. \end{proof}